Table of Contents

 Each of the required core courses must be taken at Florida State University for graded credit.
 The candidate must successfully complete the following core courses:

-The courses which satisfy the above Components will be published on the Program’s webpage.
+The courses that satisfy the above Components will be published on the Program’s webpage.

 iii.
 Elective Program Courses